 - Structural consultant for developing structural drawings from the architect’s concept;

-Opening a tender for construction
+Opening a Tender for Construction

-Either way, we recommend opening a tender and receiving bids from multiple firms and then deciding based on their references, communication, and also by price.
+As mentioned earlier, it’s common to use a contractor your architect has experience working with.
+We recommend opening a tender to receive bids from multiple firms and then deciding based on their references, communication, and price.

 Contractors in Bali have two preferred methods of getting paid: